zulalakkan/ukbb_cardiac/README.md

 This script will download two exemplar cardiac MR images and a pre-trained network, then segment the images using the network, saving the segmentation results *seg_sa.nii.gz* and also saving the clinical measures in a spreadsheet *clinical_measure.csv*, including the left ventricular end-diastolic volume (LVEDV), end-systolic volume (LVESV), myocardial mass (LVM) and the right ventricular end-diastolic volume (RVEDV), end-systolic volume (RVESV).

+**Speed** The speed of image segmentation depends several factors, such as whether to use GPU or CPU, the GPU hardware, the test image size etc. In my case, if I use a Nvidia Titan K80 GPU and process short-axis cardiac MR images of 600 subjects, it takes about 2 seconds to segment each subject, with the image size to be 198x208x10x50 (i.e. 10 image slices and 50 time frames).
+However, if I only process a few images as in the demo, it would takes longer for each subject, because allocating and initialising the GPU device takes a long time.

 **To know more** If you want to know more about how the network works and how it is trained, you can read these following files under the *segmentation* directory:
 * network.py, which describes the neural network architecture;
 * train_network.py, which trains a network on a dataset with both images and manual annotations;